 Candidates for a master's degree in chemical engineering must complete three required core courses in chemical engineering, four elective courses and a graduate thesis.
 The program requires an average of 24 months of full-time study.

 Core courses are offered in engineering mathematics, thermodynamics, reaction engineering and transport theory.
-Topics offered as chemical engineering electives include polymer science, bioprocess engineering, advanced materials science and engineering, particle technology, fuel cell technology and independent study projects.
+Topics offered as chemical engineering electives include polymer science, bioprocess engineering, advanced materials science and engineering, particle technology, food science engineering/fermentation, pharmaceutical engineering and independent study projects.
 In addition, graduate-level courses offered by other departments may be taken as electives with the approval of the chemical engineering department.

 A written master's thesis is an integral part of the Bucknell chemical engineering master’s program and a primary contribution to the education of the candidate.
 The thesis must describe work on an experimental or educational research project, mathematical and/or computational modeling, or a design or other problem involving original scientific inquiry.
 Selection of a thesis adviser will be conducted prior to the start of the candidate’s graduate program.

 The department maintains state-of-the-art laboratory and computing facilities, enabling master's degree candidates to pursue a variety of research/thesis activities.
 Graduate students are encouraged to present their work at professional meetings at both the regional and national levels, and serve as co-authors for journal and other peer-reviewed publications.